ranedigamber/kickstarter-analysis/README.md

 ## Limitation

-1. One limitation is that this data is not current and relies on information collected 5 year back.
-To get a more realistic picture data generate over the past 10 years should be considered.
+1. One limitation is that this data is not current and relies on information collected between 2010-2017.
+To get a more realistic picture data generate from 2015-current should be considered.